JonChiu-programs/TuitionCalculator/TuitionCalculator/README.txt

 1) Enter the folder where you have stored the program and all associated files and double-click on "RUNME"

-2) Go to the address bar above your files and click the bar so that the text is highlighted in blue. press Ctrl+C
+2) Go to the address bar above your files and click the bar so that the text is highlighted in blue.
+Make sure that the highlighted text ends in "TuitionCalculator". press Ctrl+C

 3) Press Ctrl+V following the prompt "Enter variable path from search bar: "